 Net income is calculated as cash pre-tax income less the following deductions: a standard deduction, a 20% deduction from earned income, an excess shelter cost deduction, a deduction for childcare costs associated with working/training, and a medical cost deduction that is available only to the elderly and disabled.
 Because of these deductions, in practice the benefit reduction rate (the effective tax rate) out of gross income is lower than 0.3 (we present data on this below).
 Notably, the income measures used for SNAP eligibility use a cash, pre-tax measure and therefore do not include in-kind benefits (e.g. housing assistance) or tax credits including the EITC or the Child Tax Credit.
+Net income does include cash transfers such as social security, disability income, unemployment insurance and TANF.

-Central policy issues include whether the needs standard is set at an appropriate level, and whether the benefit reduction rate is appropriate.
+Central policy issues include whether the needs standard is set at an appropriate level, and whether the benefit reduction rate is appropriate (Institute of Medicine 2013).
 It is worth pointing out that this 0.3 (statutory) benefit reduction rate is substantially lower than that experienced by other safety net programs such as disability and TANF.

-Currie (2003) provides a detailed history of Food Stamps.
+Currie (2003) provides a detailed history of the Food Stamp Program.
 We briefly touch on some of the important elements of the history and discuss more recent policy changes.

-The modern Food Stamp Program began with President Kennedy's 1961 announcement of a pilot food stamp program that was to be established in eight impoverished counties.
-The pilot programs were later expanded to 43 counties in 1962 and 1963.
+The modern Food Stamp Program began with President Kennedy's 1961 initiation of pilot food stamp programs in eight impoverished counties.8 The pilot programs were later expanded to 43 counties in 1962 and 1963.
 The success with these pilot programs led to the Food Stamp Act of 1964, which gave local areas the authority to start up the Food Stamp Program in their county.
-As with the current FSP, the program was federally funded and benefits were redeemable at approved retail food stores.
+As it remains today, the program was federally funded and benefits were redeemable at approved retail food stores.
 In the period following the passage of the Food Stamp Act, there was a steady stream of counties initiating Food Stamp Programs and Federal spending on the FSP more than doubled between 1967 and 1969.
 Support for requiring counties to participate in FSP grew due to a national spotlight on hunger (Berry 1984).
-This interest culminated in passage of 1973 Amendments to the Food Stamp Act, which mandated that all counties offer FSP by 1975.
+This interest culminated in passage of 1973 Amendments to the Food Stamp Act, which mandated that all counties offer FSP by 1975.9